-02 – A basic Swift iOS app
+02 – A basic Swift IOS app

 Situm SDK can be used to build Wayfinding and Tracking applications, and dozens of use cases within those realms.
 However, there is a common pattern or skeleton that most Situm based applications will follow.
 In this Section, we provide an Swift iOS step-by-step guide to build your first Situm app based on this pattern.